fansalon/TEspeX/README.md

 cd picard\
 java -jar picard.jar

 If the picard help is printed everything is fine, if an error rises it may be that java is not installed on your machine.
-Install it and retry.
+Install Java and retry.

-Now all the dependencies (STAR2.6.0c, samtools-1.3.1, pandas 0.23.0 and pysam 0.14.1) should be installed in the bin/ directory within the TEspeX/ directory.
+Now all the dependencies (STAR2.6.0c, samtools-1.3.1, pandas 0.23.0 and pysam 0.14.1) should be installed in the bin/ directory within the TEspeX/ directory.\Please install STAR, samtools, pandas and pysam even if they are  already installed on your machina.
+TEspeX has been tested on these specific versions  and the use of different version of these softwares may generate different and unpredictable results.

+install STAR2.6.0c:\
+cd $tespex/bin
+wget -O STAR-2.6.0c.tar.gz "https://github.com/alexdobin/STAR/archive/2.6.0c.tar.gz"\
+tar -zxvf STAR-2.6.0c.tar.gz\
+cd STAR-2.6.0c/bin/Linux_x86_64_static/\
+./STAR --version

+'STAR_2.6.0c' should be printed to screen.

+install samtools-1.3.1\
+cd $tespex/bin